Murzchnvok/rofi-collection/README.md

 # Rofi Collection

-Started as _My personal collection_, but now it's a community thing I guess, at least it's being updated by the Contributors and I really appreciate that.
+Started as __my personal collection__, but now it's a community thing I guess, at least it's being updated by the Contributors and I really appreciate that.

-_If you find any error or you think I need to add something to this readme please send a message to me on [reddit](https://www.reddit.com/user/murzchnvok)_

 ## Getting Started